madebyalex/huckleberry/README.md

 # Huckleberry Agency Website

+**Somehow resolved in one hour** 😊

+The result is probably not pixel-perfect but pretty close to the original design.

+---

 In this workshop, you'll build a minimal landing page for an agency.

 This mockup is built entirely using _flow layout_: no Flexbox, no grid, no absolute positioning.
 It relies heavily on padding, margin, and border.